Hamid-K/mongobleed/README.md

 - In `--auto` mode, the window auto-expands after several empty passes to keep finding new leaks.
 - Use `--auto-mode size` if you want maximum leak size instead of speed.
 - `--optimize` reuses connections per worker and rotates between sampling and dense scans.
+- Use the `hit=` token printed alongside a leak with `--hit` to replay the same probe.
+- Add `--hit-wiggle` to probe around the hit offset for more leaks.
 - The effective cap is the server’s `maxMessageSizeBytes`; values above it will be rejected before parsing.

 ## Improvements